 20000.
 Elementary Statistics.
+This course is recommended for students who do not plan to take advanced statistics courses, and it may not be used in the statistics major.
+It is not open to students with credit for STAT 22000 or 23400 who matriculated in the College after August 2008.
 This course meets one of the general education requirements in the mathematical sciences.
-STAT 20000 may not be used in the statistics major.
-It is recommended for students who do not plan to take advanced statistics courses.
-Not open to students with credit for STAT 22000 or 23400 who matriculated in the College after August, 2008.
 This course introduces statistical concepts and methods for the collection, presentation, analysis, and interpretation of data.
 Elements of sampling, simple techniques for analysis of means, proportions, and linear association are used to illustrate both effective and fallacious uses of statistics.
 Autumn, Winter, Spring.

 22000.
-Statistical Methods and Applications. (=HDCP 22050) PQ: MATH 15200 or equivalent.
-Students who matriculate in the College after August, 2008, may count either STAT 22000 or 23400, but not both, toward the forty-two credits required for graduation.
+Statistical Methods and Applications. (=HDCP 22050) PQ: Two quarters of calculus.
+Students who matriculate in the College after August 2008 may count either STAT 22000 or 23400, but not both, toward the forty-two credits required for graduation.
 This course introduces statistical techniques and methods of data analysis, including the use of computers.
 Examples are drawn from the biological, physical, and social sciences.
 Students are required to apply the techniques discussed to data drawn from actual research.
-Topics include data description, graphical techniques, exploratory data analyses, random variation and sampling, one- and two-sample problems, the analysis of variance, linear regression, and analysis of discrete data.
+Topics include data description, graphical techniques, exploratory data analyses, random variation and sampling, one- and two-sample problems, analysis of variance, linear regression, and analysis of discrete data.
 Autumn, Winter, Spring.

 22200.
 Linear Models and Experimental Design.
-PQ: STAT 22000 or equivalent.
+PQ: STAT 22000 or 23400 or 24500.
 This course covers principles and techniques for the analysis of experimental data and the planning of the statistical aspects of experiments.
-Topics include linear models; analysis of variance; randomization, blocking, factorial designs; confounding; and incorporation of covariate information.
+Topics include linear models; analysis of variance; randomization, blocking, and factorial designs; confounding; and incorporation of covariate information.
 Spring.

 22400.
-Applied Regression Analysis. (=HSTD 32400) PQ: STAT 22000 or equivalent.
+Applied Regression Analysis. (=HSTD 32400) PQ: STAT 22000 or 23400 or 24500 or HSTD 32100.
 This course introduces the methods and applications of fitting and interpreting multiple regression models.
 The primary emphasis is on the method of least squares and its many varieties.
 Topics include the examination of residuals, the transformation of data, strategies and criteria for the selection of a regression equation, the use of dummy variables, tests of fit, nonlinear models, biases due to excluded variables and measurement error, and the use and interpretation of computer package regression programs.
 The techniques discussed are illustrated by many real examples involving data from both the natural and social sciences.
 Matrix notation is introduced as needed.
 Autumn.

 22600.
-Analysis of Categorical Data. (=HSTD 32600) PQ: STAT 22000 or equivalent.
+Analysis of Categorical Data. (=HSTD 32600) PQ: STAT 22000 or 22400 or 24500.
 This course covers statistical methods for the analysis of structured, counted data.
 Topics may include Poisson, multinomial, and product-multinomial sampling models; chi-square and likelihood ratio tests; log-linear models for cross-classified counted data, including models for data with ordinal categories and log-multiplicative models; logistic regression and logit linear models; and measures of association.
 Applications in the social and biological sciences are considered, and the interpretation of models and fits, rather than mathematical details of computational procedures, is emphasized.
 Winter.

 22700.
-Biostatistical Methods. (=HSTD 32700) PQ: STAT 22400 or 24500 or equivalent, or consent of instructor.
+Biostatistical Methods. (=HSTD 32700) PQ: HSTD 32400/STAT 22400 or 24500.
 This course is designed to provide students with tools for analyzing categorical, count, and time-to-event data frequently encountered in medicine, public health, and related biological and social sciences.
-This course emphasizes application of the methodology rather than statistical theory (e.g., recognition of the appropriate methods, interpretation and presentation of results).
+This course emphasizes application of the methodology rather than statistical theory (e.g., recognition of the appropriate methods; interpretation and presentation of results).
 Methods covered include contingency table analysis, Kaplan-Meier survival analysis, Cox proportional-hazards survival analysis, logistic regression, and Poisson regression.
 Winter.